davidgirdhar/Notes/aws/basics.md

 ### Hardware Security Module
     It's a piece of hardware designed to store encryption keys.
 HSM holds keys in memory and never write them to disk.

+### KMS
+    is am managed service that makes it easy for to create and control encryption keys used to encrypt data.

+### Cloud HSM
+    is a sinel tenant HSM as a Service that automates hardware provisioning, software patching, high availablity and backups.

+### AWS Config
+    is a governance tool for compliance as Code.
+WIth this you can create rules to check if resourcesa are configured as you want them to be.

+### AWS Appconfig
+    is use to automate the process of deploying application configuration variable changes to your web-application. with the help of it you can write a validator to ensure changed variable doesnot break your web-app.

+### SES
+    Emails that should be triggered ased on in app action.
+With this we can send html email and can set email template

+### Amazon Pinpoint
+    Emails for marketing